 How to make a blog’s Facebook page

-- Choose the option to make a page.
+- Choose the option to create a page.

 - Create your own company or brand.